Violet sabrewing

-The violet sabrewing (Campylopterus hemileucurus) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The violet sabrewing (Campylopterus hemileucurus) is a species of hummingbird in the "emeralds", tribe Trochilini of the subfamily Trochilinae.
 It is found from Mexico to Panama.

 Taxonomy and systematics

 The violet sabrewing has two subspecies, the nominate C. h. hemileucurus and C. h. mellitus.

 Description

 The violet sabrewing is the largest hummingbird of Mexico and Central America.
 It is 13 to 15 cm long and weighs 9 to 12 g.
 Both sexes have a black bill, though those of subspecies C. h. mellitus are longer than the nominate's.
 Males of the nominate subspecies have a dusky crown with a bluish green gloss.
 Their nape and upper back, face, and underparts are metallic violet blue that is somewhat bluer on the belly.
 Their lower back and uppertail coverts are metallic green.
 Their central tail feathers are bluish green to bluish black and the rest blackish with wide white tips.
 Females have a dusky crown and metallic green to bronze green upperparts with a more bluish green rump.
 They have a violet blue throat.
 Their underparts are mostly gray with a whiter belly and metallic green spots along the sides and green undertail coverts.
 Their central tail feathers are bluish green and the rest blacker with wide white tips.

-Males of subspecies C. h. mellitus have more green on their upperparts than the nominate and almost entirely violet underparts with no blue on the belly.
-Female's upperparts have a coppery tinge and their throat is violet.
+Males of subspecies C. h. mellitus have more green on their upper parts than the nominate and almost entirely violet underparts with no blue on the belly.
+Female's upper-parts have a coppery tinge and their throat is violet.